 In Teen Wolf, the main character Scott Howard lusts after the blonde cheerleader Pamela, while ignoring his Hollywood Homely female best friend Boof (who is in love with him).
 When he becomes popular, he has sex with Pamela.
 In the end he becomes involved with Boof.

-Also gender-flipped in Pirates of the Caribbean with Jack as the Veronica and Will as the Betty.
-Elizabeth must choose between them...not that there's ever much doubt about who she'll choose, seeing that she's been in love with Will from the beginning and never shows much interest in Jack.
+Also gender-flipped in Pirates of the Caribbean with Elizabeth as the Archie, Jack as the Veronica and Will as the Betty, not that there's ever much doubt about who Elizabeth will choose, seeing that she's been in love with Will from the beginning and never shows much interest in Jack.
 But still, the option was there (and fans in particular liked to explore it).
+However, Will only takes the Betty role when compared to Jack, by being a slightly less bad choice, as at least he's well-behaved.
+Usually.
+He takes the Veronica role when compared to James Norrington, a hard-working suitor from her own social class whom her father would have preferred her to marry.

 Where Betty acts as antagonist and Veronica a protagonist, in Titanic, Rose is expected by her mother to marry the rich Cal Hockley (Betty), but instead comes across Jack Dawson (Veronica).